Editorial Standards

 Payment Still Due in April, What to Expect If You Owe

 Even with a valid extension, unpaid balances begin accruing interest after the April deadline.
 The IRS sets interest rates quarterly, and in the second quarter of 2025 the rate remained 7% per year, compounded daily.
 The late‑payment penalty is typically 0.5% per month, it can increase to 1% after a final notice of intent to levy, or drop to 0.25% while an installment agreement is in effect.
+The 0.25% installment-agreement rate applies only if the return was filed by the due date (including extensions), per IRC §6651(h).
 Filing the extension on time helps you avoid the larger failure‑to‑file penalty.

 If you genuinely cannot pay in full, file the extension anyway, pay what you can, then set up an IRS payment plan.
 This limits penalties going forward, and it keeps your account in good standing.